OGGM/oggm.github.io/_posts/2019-02-01-4th-workshop-announcement.md

 ### Save the date

-Monday midday 17 to Wednesday 19 June 2019.
+**Monday 17th to Wednesday 19th June 2019 for the official part, and Thursday 20th to Friday 21st June 2019 for the optional part**.
 If you are coming from far away, you might plan one day before and/or after the workshop for travel.

 ### Location

-At [Hôtel les Mésanges](http://www.hotel-les-mesanges.com/), in the vicinity of Grenoble.
+At [Hôtel les Mésanges](http://www.hotel-les-mesanges.com/), in the vicinity of Grenoble for the official part.
 The facilities include full board hotel rooms, seminar rooms, and a great view on the Vercors mountains.

+At [IGE lab](http://www.ige-grenoble.fr/), in the Saint-Martin d'Hères campus close to Grenoble for the optional part.
+The facilities include only the seminar rooms.

 ### Agenda

-This workshop has three main objectives:
+The official part of the workshop has two main objectives:

-1. **State of OGGM*** : the first halfday will be spent with presentations from the participants about recent developments and results.
+1. **State of OGGM** : the first sessions will be spent with presentations from the participants about recent developments and results.

-2. **Future developments and visions for OGGM** : the second day will be dedicated to general discussions and brainstorming about the future and goals of the OGGM project.
+2. **Future developments and visions for OGGM** : the rest of the sessions will be dedicated to general discussions and brainstorming about the future and goals of the OGGM project.

+The optional part of the workshop has two main objectives:

-3. **Tutorial**: the third day is for current and future OGGM users to get to know the model internals, and learn how to set-up and customize a model run.
+3. **Tutorial**: these sessions are for current and future OGGM users to get to know the model internals, and learn how to set-up and customize a model run.
-This day will be rather technical and might be skipped if you do not plan to use the model yourself.
+This part of the workshop will be rather technical and might be skipped if you do not plan to use the model yourself, or if you are already an advanced user of the model.

+4. **Programming**: the rest of the time will be dedicated to developp OGGM model, perhaps like a programming [sprint](https://oggm.org/2018/10/16/hack-day/).

 ### Who can participate ?

 Anyone interested in the model, or in glaciological modeling in general!
-In particular, we would like to encourage potential users and developers to join us to get to know each other and to gather first-hand information about the model internals.
+In particular, we would like to encourage potential users and developers to join us to get to know each other and to gather first-hand information about the model internals, as well as PhD students and young scientists.
 Note that in case of high interest we might have to limit the number of participants.

 ### Workshop fee

-The hotel accomodation (night & breakfeast) is €90 in a single room and €56 in a twin room.
+For the official part only, the hotel accomodation (night & breakfeast) is €90 in a single room and €56 in a twin room.
 The prices are per night per person.
 The conference fees are €240 covering all other organization costs (including all meals).

 ### Registration